This post was written in 2016 however I thought it may give you a family day out idea for the holidays!

-We were so excited when Diggerland got in touch to see if we would like to pay a visit to one of their parks last week!
+We were so excited when Diggerland got in touch to see if we would like to pay a visit to one of their parks!
 Of course we said yes as Mia is obsessed with Diggers, Trucks, Bin Lorries, Trains and all those kinds of things so we knew she would have a great day and secretly we wanted to take a look too!
 I hadn’t heard of it before so I was amazed that there was a park only 90 minutes away from us in Castleford, West Yorkshire, near to where I used to live as a child!
 With Mario unable to come with us due to work commitments, we asked Auntie Lauren to spend the day with us (I’m not sure she knew what she was getting herself into!!).

 Diggerland is The Ultimate Adventure Theme Park Experience where children and adults alike can ride, drive and operate REAL diggers, dumpers and other full size construction machinery.
 Aimed at 4-14 year olds and with 4 parks located around the country (Kent, Devon, Durham and Yorkshire) Diggerland is the perfect destination for action, fun and thrill packed family days out.
 Children are fascinated by large machinery vehicles and so what better way to get the experience than by paying a visit to Diggerland!

 Diggerland boasts 18 different rides and drives and we were amazed at what you can actually do with JCB’s!
 The parks have both indoor and outdoor play areas as well as coin operated rides dotted around (I think it’s great they tell you this before you visit as we could prepare ourselves and have some change ready!).
-There is a minimum height requirement for 16 of the 18 rides (all clearly described when we went in) of 1 metre and although Mia is a tiny bit smaller, we were assured it is all to do with the ride operators discretion so she would be fine.
+There is a minimum height requirement for 16 of the 18 rides (all clearly described when we went in) of 1 metre and although Mia was a tiny bit smaller, we were assured it is all to do with the ride operators discretion so she would be fine.

 I would add that although Mia was deemed tall enough for everything, she is tall for her age and so at 3 she struggled with a few bits, like the mini Landrover’s as she couldn’t work out how to steer and activate the pedal at the same time which meant the staff had to help her, much to my embarrassment!
 The staff were really good with her and were more than happy to help!